OnroerendErfgoed/brdr/README.md

     * grb.get_geoms_affected_by_grb_change(): get thematic geometries that are possibly affected by GRB-changes during a specific timespan
     * grb.update_to_actual_grb(): aligns the boundaries of thematic features to the actual GRB-boundaries
-    * grb.evaluate(): Evaluates a thematic dictionary on equality with a newer version and adds a 'evaluation'-property

 ### Possible application fields